-Important Sections of Civil Procedure Code
+Important Sections of the Civil Procedure Code

 The sections of CPC provide provisions that are related to general principles of jurisdiction.